tengyneo/project1/README.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is ________.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)

-### Partner
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact], [slack handle of contact if any]
-* If you do not have a partner leave this section out
+According to the latest [National Climate Change Study](https://www.channelnewsasia.com/singapore/sg-tourists-climate-change-heat-sea-level-rise-warmer-weather-ecotourism-green-4050806), Singapore will experience progressively hotter and wetter days.
+This may diminish the attractiveness of Singapore as a tourist destination.
+The purpose of this project is to assess the impact of adverse weather conditions on Singapore's tourism industry.

 ### Methods Used
-* Inferential Statistics
-* Machine Learning
 * Data Visualization
-* Predictive Modeling
-* etc.
+* Descriptive Statistics

 ### Technologies
-* R
-* Python
-* D3
-* PostGres, MySql
-* Pandas, jupyter
-* HTML
-* JavaScript
+* Python (packages used include pandas, numpy, seaborn, matplotlib, datetime and calendar)
-* etc.
+* Jupyter Notebook

 ## Project Description
 (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and hypothesis you are exploring.
 What specific data analysis/visualization and modelling work are you using to solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things here)

 ## Needs of this project

-- frontend developers
 - data exploration/descriptive statistics
 - data processing/cleaning
-- statistical modeling
-- writeup/reporting
+- writeup/reporting/presentation
-- etc. (be as specific as possible)

 ## Getting Started